ovcharovcoder/optimize.css/README.md

 </p>

 <p>
-The archive contains the usual version of the reset+.css and a compressed version - reset+.min.css
+The archive (reset+.zip) contains the usual version of the reset+.css and a compressed version - reset+.min.css
 </p>
 <p>
   I recommend using a compressed version